SolarSPELL-Main/content-curation/README.md

 Install the latest versions of Git, npm, Python, and Postgresql.

-1. Using git, clone the project into a new directory `https://github.com/SolarSPELL-Main/content-curation.git`.
+1. Using git, clone the project into a new directory `git clone https://github.com/SolarSPELL-Main/content-curation.git`.

 2. In the frontend directory, run `npm install`.
 This installs all the packages npm needs to build the frontend.
 Then, build the frontend using `npm run-script build`.